-Climate crucial Nigerian to the agribusiness investors.
+Climate is crucial the Nigerian to agribusiness investors.
 If action is not taken, the impact of the change will continue to cause severe effects on livelihoods in Nigeria.
 Poschumus, (2019), posited that temperature will continue to rise in the northern part of Nigeria, thereby causing variability in the increase in rainfall.
 The north will have less and erratic rainfall, which will lead to drought, whereas in the south, they will have more intense rainfall, which will result in floods.
 According to IPCC (2001), global climate is fast changing in the history of modern civilization because of human activities.